dylan-park/LastMile/README.md

 ## Demo Mode

-An optional demo mode can be run with:
+You can run the application in demo mode with:
 ```bash
 cargo run --release -- --demo
 ```
-This modifies the program in these ways:
+When enabled, demo mode changes the application behavior in the following ways:
-- In-memory database instead of on disk
+- Uses an in-memory database instead of disk storage
-- Instanced sessions per browser session
+- Creates isolated sessions per browser session
-- Randomly generated data
+- Generates random sample data
-- Sessions left idle for more than 1 hour are cleared every hour
+- Automatically clears sessions that have been idle for more than 1 hour (checked hourly)

-Primarilly this is just for showcasing the different features of LastMile, so it could be used before committing to the program in order to try things out.
-All featues present in the main version are presesnt here aside from persistant data.
+Demo mode is intended for showcasing the features of LastMile before committing to a full setup.
+All functionality is available except for persistent data storage.

 ## Future Work

-- [x] Create Demo Mode
-  - [x] Implement Demo Mode
-    - [x] Manually test Session > DB isolation
-    - [x] Manually test Session > Session isolation
-    - [x] Manually test session cleanup
-  - [x] Confirm base application works as expected
-    - [x] Data persists between restarts
-    - [x] Data persists when switching on and off demo mode
-    - [x] Data integrety held during additions, deletions, edits
-  - [x] Add Demo Mode popup
-  - [x] Confirm E2E tests still pass
-    - [x] test_delete_shift
-      - Shift seems to be deleted successfully, but still persists in UI until page refresh
-      - Issue was also present with deleting maintenance items
-      - Issue was a change in the return type of the DELETE endpoints
-  - [x] Confirm unit tests still pass
-    - [x] Rewrite unit tests to fit new appstate layout
 - [ ] Improve CSS styling rules
   - [ ] Focus more on mobile experience
     - [ ] Improve table view